-PED 470 INTERNSHIP IN EXERCISE SCIENCE

-AND SPORTS PERFORMANCE

-PED 480 INDEPENDENT STUDY (1-4)(1)

-SEMINAR IN PHYSICAL EDUCATION

-SEMINAR IN ATHLETIC EQUIPMENT MANAGEMENT (W) Capstone course in athletic equipment management which focuses on review and integration of sport equipment knowledge.
-This course includes preparation for the National Certification Exam in Athletic Equipment Management.
-Students are required to become members of the Athletic Equipment Managers Association.
-This course is taken concurrently with PED 466.
-Fall, annually.
+PED 470 INTERNSHIP IN EXERCISE SCIENCE AND SPORTS PERFORMANCE 4 PED 480 INDEPENDENT STUDY 1-4 PED 490 SEMINAR IN PHYSICAL EDUCATION 1 PED 491 SEMINAR IN ATHLETIC EQUIPMENT MANAGEMENT (W) Capstone course in athletic equipment management focuses on review and integration of sport equipment knowledge.
+This course includes preparation for the Certification Exam in Athletic Equipment Management Students are required to become members of the Activation Exam in Athletic Equipment Managers Association.
+This course is talk concurrently with PED 466.
+Fall, annually. ent e National ent.
+Athletic

-PED 492 SEMINAR IN EXERCISE SCIENCE AND SPORTS PERFORMANCE (2)
+PED 492 SEMINAR IN EXERCISE SCIENCE AND SPORTS PERFORMANCE